ChiantiScarlett/enmailer/README.md

 ## Acknowledgement

+I do appreciate:
-I appreciate Stack Overflow for solving countless errors and bugs, and tons of coffee for overclocking myself.
+ - Stack Overflow for solving countless errors and bugs
+ - Starbucks Coffee for overclocking myself

+Gracias!